saurluca/dendritic-computation/README.md

 Vanilla model looses a good amount of performance if the train batches are not shuffled every epoch.
 Higher train / test error and lower accuracy (0.92 vs 0.83).
 Dendrite model does not suffer from same problems.
 While dendritic model largly stays the same.

+Local receptive fields requrie more n_dendrites (16 problem, 32 good) to work. otherwise they get out performed by the random strategy and by the vanilla model.

 ## Explore